-Fresh free-range eggs, at room temperature (see tips above)
+Fresh free-range eggs, at room temperature (see tips below)

 2 tbsp white vinegar

 Fill a large saucepan 2/3 full of water and add the vinegar.
 Place over a medium-low heat, cover and let the water just come to a simmer.
 Remove the lid and reduce the heat a little, so it just comes off the simmer.

 Crack 2 eggs into sieve sitting a ramekin or very small bowl without breaking the yolks.
 The thin part of the white will drain out.
 Tip the eggs gently into another small bowl.

 Swirl the water around in the centre of the pot with the handle of a large serving spoon or wooden spoon, so you create a whirlpool.
 It should be fairly strong current.
 Gently tip the eggs into the very middle, as close to the water as possible.
 Immediately turn the heat up to get the water to a simmer again.
 The eggs may start off swirling around on the bottom, which is fine – but if they stick to the bottom, gently dislodge with a wooden spoon.

 Let the water come to a gentle simmer again – by the time it does, the outside of the eggs will be cooked enough to hold their shape.